digital-land/digital-land.github.io/content/blog-post/beta-team.md

 *A talk Paul Downey gave to the new planning data team.*

-Hello, I'm Paul and I'm now the Service Owner for Planning Data.
+Hello, I'm Paul and I'm the Service Owner for Planning Data.
 When I first met you last week I offered some ways I can help you deliver, and said I'd give you clear outcomes to work to.
 Here they are.